Skip to main content Skip to navigation

 The wing removable section of the spar that transfers load from each section of the wing is made from unidirectional carbon fiber on the top and bottom of a slightly oversized foam core with a layer of 10 oz carbon fiber at +-45 degrees.
 The oversized core applies pressure when pushed into the mold allowing us to avoid using vacuum bagging.
 Once removed from the mold, a joiner sleeve can be molded over the joiner for a custom fit.
 This sleeve is then installed inside the foam core before bagging.
 This results in a near-perfect fit without relying on expensive one-off tooling.

 There are 7 servos used for control surfaces.
-The three servos used to control the center flap and the two flaperons have internal linkages which prevent damage and reduce drag at the cost of increased installation time.
+The three servos used to control the center flap and the two flaperons have internal linkages that prevent damage and reduce drag at the cost of increased installation time.
 All servos are mounted just in front of the hinge which prevents issues associated with long control rods.